Wodie/p25link/README.md

 there you can make the initial setup, download libraries to get it working, etc.

-Mode = 0 means use of Serial (using Quantar_P25Link board).
+Mode = 0 means use of Serial (using Quantar_P25Link board still on development/test).

-Mode = 1 means use of Cisco router and STUN.
+Mode = 1 means use of Cisco router and its STUN protocol.

 Modify the hosts.txt file with the Talk Groups you want lo add to the Scan list by setting the last field to a highest take precedence >= 1, 0 = No Scan.